 Geography Cat’s hobbies include snoozing, napping, sleeping, stretching, clawing the side of the sofa, rolling around on the floor, sitting on the dining table, and occasionally dashing up and down the stairs.
 When he is not busy with those activities he also enjoys nature documentaries, which he likes to recreate in his own garden.
 He is an active member of the local Neighbourhood Watch scheme and spends many hours watching out of the front, side and back windows to make sure nothing untoward occurs.
 He is an armchair geographer and doesn’t travel well, therefore he has employed some stunt doubles.

 Official Geography Cat stunt doubles

 Mike is Geography Cat’s official stunt double.
 He travels with Alison because Geography Cat himself is not a happy traveler.
 Mike enjoys holidaying, and the occasional drink.
 Mike’s little brother is also an official Geography Cat stunt double:

 Ike is a keen traveler.
 His smaller size makes him purrfect for popping into a camera bag and he loves going away with Geography Cat’s followers and friends.

 You can read more about Ike’s travels, and see his travel map on his own page.

-Alison has taught geography in secondary schools since 1995.
-She has worked in the UK, Colombia and New Zealand.
-Alison is a fellow of the Royal Geographical Society and is currently applying to become a Chartered Geographer.
+Alison has taught geography in secondary schools since 1995, in the UK, Colombia and New Zealand.
+Alison is a chartered geographer and a fellow of the Royal Geographical Society.
 Alison lives in Nottingham with her partner, and is delighted to be able to assist Geography Cat in his quest to teach the world about the world.